CyberFlameGO/svnpython/Doc/howto/regex.rst

 Module-Level Functions
 ----------------------

-You don't have to create a pattern object and call its methods; the :mod:`re` module also provides top-level functions called :func:`match`, :func:`search`, :func:`findall`, :func:`sub`, and so forth.
-These functions take the same arguments as the corresponding pattern method, with the RE string added as the first argument, and still return either ``None`` or a :class:`MatchObject` instance. ::
+You don't have to create a :class:`RegexObject` and call its methods; the :mod:`re` module also provides top-level functions called :func:`match`, :func:`search`, :func:`findall`, :func:`sub`, and so forth.
+These functions take the same arguments as the corresponding :class:`RegexObject` method, with the RE string added as the first argument, and still return either ``None`` or a :class:`MatchObject` instance. ::